Orange Crush (novel): Plot summary

 Marlon Conrad, a "spoiled rich kid", enters the political arena in a career carefully managed by his wealthy father.
 He becomes the lieutenant governor of Florida, a plush job he can exploit mercilessly.
 When the elected governor dies in a plane crash, Marlon automatically assumes the office.
 At the outset of his tenure, Marlon is apathetic and corrupt, riding in the pockets of special interest groups.
 However, he is suddenly recruited into active duty during the Kosovo War and a bureaucratic tangle prevents him from ducking his responsibility as expected.
 His experiences in the military change his outlook, his fundamental character, and even his political views.
 He returns to Florida, determined to make a difference in the state.
 But first, Marlon faces a reelection battle against dim-witted Democratic candidate Gomer Tatum, the state House Speaker.

 Alternating between manic attentiveness to his official duties and depressed apathy, Marlon eventually becomes disgusted with the inertia of politics in Tallahassee and purchases a second-hand motorhome.
 Marlon's Chief of Staff, Gottfried Escrow, converts Marlon's road trip into an impromptu campaign tour.
-Hijinks ensue as Tatum, egged on by his hyper-ambitious fiancee, Jackie, follows Marlon's trail around Florida, doing their best to outshine or sabotage Marlon's popularity.
+Hijinks ensue as Tatum, egged on by his hyper-ambitious fiancée, Jackie, follows Marlon's trail around Florida, doing their best to outshine or sabotage Marlon's popularity.

 Along the way, Escrow is alarmed to discover that Marlon's Press Secretary, Jack Pimento, is actually notorious criminal Serge A. Storms, suffering from amnesia; Escrow tries various schemes to have Serge arrested or removed from the campaign without risking public exposure.
 At the same time, Detective Mahoney, an agent of the FDLE, becomes obsessed with capturing Serge.